Encyclopaedia

 Species description

-Geographical Origin and Habitat: Western Atlantic, ranging from Massachusetts (USA) and Bermuda down to southeastern Brazil.
-Inhabits shallow coral reefs and rocky slopes at depths of 2 to 20 meters.
+Geographical Origin and Habitat: Cantherhines pullus is native to the tropical and subtropical Western Atlantic Ocean, ranging from Massachusetts (USA) and Bermuda down through the Caribbean and Gulf of Mexico to southeastern Brazil.
+It inhabits shallow coral reefs and rocky slopes.

 Care, breeding and tankmates

-Diet and Feeding: Omnivore.
-In the wild, feeds on algae, sponges, gorgonians, and small invertebrates.
-Offer frozen mysis, brine shrimp, chopped clams, sponge-based foods, and nori.
-Feed 3 times daily.
+Diet and Feeding: Omnivorous.
+In the wild, it feeds on algae, sponges, sea squirts, and small invertebrates.
+In captivity, offer a varied diet of frozen mysis, brine shrimp, chopped seafood, nori seaweed, and prepared foods containing sponge material.

 Fish profile